In an 8-week study with 38 people, onion juice was successfully used for hair loss with observable hair re-growth in almost all the participants.

 Onion Juice is Full of Antioxidants

 Onions are a particularly large source of flavonoids and are perhaps one of the main contributors of flavonoid intake in humans (3).
-Flavonoids (e.g. quercetin) are versatile compounds, and as such, they provide a number of functions in the plants they are found within.
-One such plant is the onion where they serve as an antioxidant.
+Flavonoids (e.g. quercetin) are versatile compounds, and as such, they provide numerous functions in the plants they are found within.
+One such plant is the onion which serves as an antioxidant.

-For men suffering from male-pattern baldness, antioxidants can provide a number of benefits.
-One such benefit is the neutralization of free radicals, the molecules which are responsible for aging.
+For men suffering from male-pattern baldness, antioxidants can provide several benefits.
+One such benefit is the neutralization of free radicals, the molecules that are responsible for aging.

 In men with male-pattern baldness, free radicals are, in large part, responsible for hair thinning and loss.
 This is because these molecules destroy hair follicles and make it difficult for hair regrowth to occur.